johnklord/johnklord.github.io/home/coverLetter/pg/coverLetter.md

-Centro<br>
-841 Broadway<br>
-Suite 600<br>
-New York, NY 10003 <br>
+The Procter & Gamble Company<br>
+1 P&G Plaza<br>
+Cincinnati, OH 45202 <br>

 <br>

-Dear Hiring Manager
+Dear P&G

 <br>
-Having worked at a large corporation like AT&T, I know first-hand how a business views and prioritizes the branding and marketing of their products.
-I believe my skills and insights gained from working on the client-side will enable me to make a successful transition into my true passion: media strategy.
-I am confident I am a great candidate for the Media Associate position.
+Please note: Despite this being an exciting true story fraught with danger and romance, it is also an attempt to obtain an interview for the Consumer & Market Knowledge - Associate Manager position at P&G.

-During my time at AT&T, I learned to be highly adaptive to the needs of my clients while maintaining internal business goals.
-I learned about the importance of teamwork, and how my curiosity can translate into personal and professional growth.
-Additionally, at People Momentum Management Consulting, I was taught how to sell ideas to clients in such a way that appeals to them and ultimately results in a long-lasting business relationship.
-I believe these skills and qualities are important to any job, particularly in the field of marketing strategy.
+After a successful year with AT&T where I learned to be highly adaptive to the needs of my clients while maintaining and exceeding internal business goals, I left for China to establish my own startup.
+There, I leveraged my business development skills I gained interning at People Momentum Management Consulting and my curiosity/desire to understanding how people think (always ask why), to create a real estate agency; specifically, for foreign students.

-Having helped launched a startup myself, I personally experienced just how messy tracking digital media can be, all the channels, sites, accounts, messages, responses… Centro’s platform really consolidates and streamlines the entire experience, I feel that any enterprise, regardless of size, can incorporate Centro into their operation.
-I want to help make that happen.
+Through analyzing the data gained by enlisting one of the local agents and creating psychographic identifiers, my partner and I were able to I.D. an entry point to the market.
+From there, we manage to isolate and secure (exclusive) demand channels, expand our supply network, and ultimately, corner a piece of the market.
+It is through these experience, I seek to transition into my true passion, consumer marketing.

+I see the chance to work for P&G as an unparalleled opportunity, P&G has been a part of my life every step of the way, as a young expat growing up overseas, before I knew what a logo was, whenever I saw a product with with the letters “P&G” on the back, I knew it was good.
+I began to view the letters as a stamp of quality and trust.
+It is my wish to help more people see the letters P&G the way I see it.

-Thank you for taking the time to review my qualiﬁcations.
-Please let me know when would be a good time to further discuss my potential contribution and interest in this position (ask me about my startup!).
-Thank you
+I would love to meet with you to further discuss my interest and potential contribution in this position.
+And If you’d like, tell you about the danger and romance part of my business adventures.
+Give me a call!
+Thank you.

 <br>